devmfc/debian-on-amlogic/README.md

 3. put the disk in the box
 4. hold the reset/update button (in most cases this button is hidden in the av-port, get a toothpick or cotton tip and push the button with that)
 5. power on the box
-6. hold the reset/update button for about 7 seconds (longer does not hurd)
+6. hold the reset/update button for about 7 seconds (longer does not hurt)
 7. it should now boot to Debian / Ubuntu
 8. you can login with user **root**, password: **tvbox**
 12. Have fun